lzwjava/blog-source/notes/2025-06-30-rust-error-handling-en.md

 ---
-title: "Rust's Error Handling Without Exceptions"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Rust's Error Handling Without Exceptions
 translated: false
-generated: true
 ---

 Rust does **not** have exceptions in the traditional sense, like Java or C\#.
 Instead, it handles errors primarily through **return values**, similar to Go's `if err != nil` pattern, but with a more robust and type-safe approach.